401LearningAnalytics/Project/README.md

 To populate database, use /server_side/upload.php and submit the csv files you intend to upload.
 The order of uploading csv file is enforced

+need to set Max Upload Size and Max Post Size in php.init to allow large file uploading